 Step 1: Take and Score a Practice Test

-Here's a conversion table that shows you how raw composite scores from practice tests translate to the AP scale:
+Here's a conversion table that shows (roughly) how raw composite scores from practice tests translate to the AP scoring scale:

-If you earned 75 points (75 questions correct) on the multiple choice section and 27 points on the free response section, your composite score would be a 102, making your official AP Score a 4.
-See this article for more information on calculating your score.
+Finally, add the raw score numbers from the multiple-choice and free-response sections together.
+If you earned 75 points (meaning you got 75 questions correct) on the multiple-choice section and 29 points on the free-response section, your composite score would be 104, making your official AP Score around a 4.
+See this article for more information on calculating your AP score.